poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

       Functional.xml        --- for all Requirements
       Regression.TestNG.xml -- To execute selected testcases

- screenshots folder: Any screenshots related to project
+ screenshots folder: Any screenshots related to project can be added here

       Screenshots of TestNG results are attached here

-documents folder   : Any documents related to project
+documents folder   : Any documents related to project can be added here

       Testcases excel file and requirements document are attached here